giserh/PySlope/README.md

             I also haven't tested it extensivly to see what happens when you really rise that number, but the higher the number than theortically it turns the Factor of Saftey into an integral because the length -> 0 of each slice.

-    show_figure = yes/no
-            This option just toggles whether or not you would like the workspace plotted via matplotlib and showed to you

-    save_figure = yes/no
-            This option toggles whether or not you would like the workspace to be saved as an image in your directory Default - .tiff

     ##EXTRA OPTIONS##
             These options does not affect the actual calcuations of the various FOS methods, instead they are more like